 The garden is filled with flowers, a hopscotch board, a space for demonstrations, and more.
 The Demonstration Garden has events on Saturday mornings at 10 am during the season (you can see them all here).
 Most recently, there was a class on making bird seed ornaments and inviting birds into your garden.
 These events usually take an hour, so it’s perfect timing to get you out of town in exactly 24 hours since you came in.

 And that’s it.
 Your 24 hours in Union Gap are over and it’s time to hit the road and continue on your Washington adventure.
 Will you travel to Issaquah or Ellensburg?
 Further on to Tacoma or Seattle?
-Just over the border to Yakima?
+Just over the border to Yakima or Toppenish?
 The decision is all yours.

 Where to stay in Union Gap: